majestyz3/Agility-2020-nginx-plus-lab/docs/class1/module2/lab1.rst

   - This context is used to set global options that affect how Nginx handles connections at a general level.

 - **HTTP**
-  - This lab focusses on using Nginx as a reverse proxy.
+  - This lab focusses on using Nginx Plus as a reverse proxy.
 Consequently, the ``http`` context will hold the majority of the configuration.

 - **Stream**
   - The ``stream`` context provides options for TCP/UDP load balancing.
 This context will be used later to configure clustering between Nginx plus instances.